-One example of a different exchange systems are those run through ideas of reciprocity (Lavenda & Schultz:329).
+One example of a different exchange systems are those run through ideas of reciprocity (Lavenda & Schultz 2015:329).
 Such reciprocal exchange relationships characterize gathering and hunting societies.
-For anthropologist Marshall Sahlins (drawing on the work of Richard Lee), this very different way of thinking about human needs led him to coin the phrase the “original affluent society” (in Lavenda & Schultz:338).
-As we discussed in relationship to Jared Diamond’s “Worst Mistake,” such re-investigations of hunting and gathering challenge the progressivist perspective.
+For anthropologist Marshall Sahlins (drawing on the work of Richard Lee), this very different way of thinking about human needs led him to coin the phrase the “original affluent society” (in Lavenda & Schultz 2015:338).
+As in relationship to Jared Diamond’s “Worst Mistake,” such re-investigations of hunting and gathering challenge the progressivist perspective.
 When Richard Lee asked Ju/’hoansi why they did not grow crops: “Why should we, when there are so many mongongo nuts in the world?”

-As Lee discovers during his work, an economic system based on reciprocity can also lead to very different responses to his attempt to “repay” his hosts with a Christmas Ox!
+As Lee discovers during his work, an economic system based on reciprocity can lead to very different social attitudes.
+This becomes clear as people respond to his attempt to “repay” his hosts with a Christmas Ox!
 (See Eating Christmas in the Kalahari.)